Koszul complexes and spectra of projective hypersurfaces with isolated singularities

-by using the $n$-ple complex structure of the Koszul complex as is well-known (see Remark~(v) below).
-In fact, we can replace the basis $(g_i)$ of the vector space $V$ so that a different expression of the Koszul complex can be obtained.
-(However, it is not always possible to choose $h_j$ so that $\sum_{i=1}^mRg_i=\sum_{j=1}^rRh_j$ even if $\bigcap_{i=1}^mg_i^{-1}(0)$ has pure codimension $r$ unless $(g_i)$ is already a regular sequence, i.e. $r=m$.) \sk (v) For $g_i\in R\,\,(i\in[1,m])$, the Koszul complex $K^{\ssb}(R;g_1,\dots,g_m)$ can be identified with the associated single complex of the $m$-ple complex whose $(j_1,\dots,j_m)$-component is $R$ for $(j_1,\dots,j_m)\in[0,1]^m$, and $0$ otherwise, where its $i$-th differential $\ddd_i$ is defined by the multiplication by $g_i$ on $R$. \sk (vi) Theorem~1 holds with $\df$ in the definition of the Koszul complex replaced by a 1-form $\omega=\sum_{i=1}^n g_idx_i$ if the $g_i$ are homogeneous polynomials of degree $d-1$ such that $\bigcap_ig_i^{-1}(0)\subset\C^n$ is at most 1-dimensional.
-See \cite{Pe}, \cite{vStWa} for the (non-graded) analytic local case. \bs\bs \vbox{\centerline{\bf 2.
-Calculation of the Koszul cohomologies} \bs\nin In this section we explain some methods to calculate the Koszul cohomologies in certain cases.} \ms\nin {\bf Lemma~2.1.} {\it Let $r$ be the dimension of the vector subspace of $\C^n$ generated by the one-dimensional vector subspaces corresponding to the singular points of $Z$.
+\nin by using the $n$-ple complex structure of the Koszul complex as is well known (see Remark~(v) below).
+Indeed, we can replace the basis $(g_i)$ of the vector space $V$ so that a different expression of the Koszul complex can be obtained.
+(However, it is not always possible to choose $h_j$ so that $\sum_{i=1}^mRg_i=\sum_{j=1}^rRh_j$ even if $\bigcap_{i=1}^mg_i^{-1}(0)$ has pure codimension $r$ unless $(g_i)$ is already a regular sequence, that is, $r=m$.) \sk (v) For $g_i\in R\,\,(i\in[1,m])$, the Koszul complex $K^{\ssb}(R;g_1,\dots,g_m)$ can be identified with the associated single complex of the $m$-ple complex whose $(j_1,\dots,j_m)$-component is $R$ for $(j_1,\dots,j_m)\in[0,1]^m$, and $0$ otherwise, where its $i$-th differential $\ddd_i$ is defined by the multiplication by $g_i$ on $R$. \sk (vi) Theorem~T1{1} holds with $\df$ in the definition of the Koszul complex replaced by a 1-form $\omega=\sum_{i=1}^n g_idx_i$ if the $g_i$ are homogeneous polynomials of degree $d{-}1$ such that $\bigcap_ig_i^{-1}(0)\subset\C^n$ is at most 1-dimensional.
+See \cite{Pe}, \cite{vStWa} for the (non-graded) analytic local case. \bs\bs\htt{S2}{} \vbox{\centerline{\bf 2.
+Calculation of the Koszul cohomologies} \bsn In this section we explain some methods to calculate the Koszul cohomologies in certain cases.} \htt{L2.1}{}\msn {\bf Lemma~2.1.} {\it Let $r$ be the dimension of the vector subspace of $\C^n$ generated by the one-dimensional vector subspaces corresponding to the singular points of $Z$.
 Then}

-\ms\nin {\it Proof.} Let $\Si'$ be a subset of $\Si\,(=\Sg\,Z)$ corresponding to linearly independent $r$ vectors of $\C^n$.
+\nin \msn {\it Proof.} Let $\Si'$ be a subset of $\Si\,(=\Sg\,Z)$ corresponding to linearly independent $r$ vectors of $\C^n$.
 Let $I_{\Si'}$ be the (reduced) graded ideal of $R$ corresponding to $\Si'$.
-There is a canonical surjection
+There is a canonical surjection \htt{2.1.1}{}